MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

   might have specific requirements that prevent a fully compliant implementation of the Foundation Library.

-Examine the Testsuite Report
+Examine the Test Suite Report
 ----------------------------

-Once the Testsuite is completed, open the HTML :ref:`Testsuite Report
+Once the Test Suite is completed, open the HTML :ref:`Test Suite Report
 <testsuite_report>` stored in
 ``java-testsuite-fs/target~/test/html/test/junit-noframes.html``.